m-motawea/ryu_apps_practice/amqp_listener/README.md

 ### AMQP_Listener

 ##### Description:
-This is a simple example of listening to generate Ryu events based on messages received on RabbitMQ queue.
+This is a simple example of generating Ryu events based on messages received on RabbitMQ queue.

 ##### Requirements: